vekatze/neut/book/src/commands.md

 <div class="info-block">

-In Neut, modules in Neut are distinguished by their digests.
+Modules in Neut are distinguished by their digests.

 </div>

 `neut get` can be used to "update" dependencies.
 Suppose you specify an existing `ALIAS` when running `neut get ALIAS URL`.
 In this case, if the digest of the new tarball isn't the same as the existing one, the existing dependency in the ens file is replaced by the newer one.
 If the digest is the same as the existing one, the `URL` is added to the list `mirror`.

-You can simply remove the entry of an `ALIAS` by editing the ens file to "remove" the module from your module.
+You can remove a dependency in the ens file to "remove" the module from your module.

-Modules added here can then be used in source files.
+You can import dependencies from source files.
 See the notes on `import` in [Statements](./statements.md#import) for information on how to use definitions in external dependencies.

 ## `neut format-source`

-`neut format-source path/to/source/file.nt` formats given source file and outputs the result to stdout.
+`neut format-source path/to/source/file.nt` formats specified source file and outputs the result to stdout.

 ### `--in-place`

-When the option `--in-place` is set, `format-source` rewrites given files in-place.
+When the option `--in-place` is set, `format-source` performs in-place update.

 ## `neut format-ens`

-`neut format-ens path/to/source/file.ens` formats given ens file and outputs the result to stdout.
+`neut format-ens path/to/source/file.ens` formats specified ens file and outputs the result to stdout.

 ### `--in-place`

-When the option `--in-place` is set, `format-source` rewrites given files in-place.
+When the option `--in-place` is set, `format-source` performs in-place update.

 ## `neut zen`

-`neut zen path/to/source/file.nt` builds and executes given file as if it were an entry point.
+`neut zen path/to/source/file.nt` builds and executes specified file as if it were an entry point.

 The subcommand `zen` treats the function `zen` inside the given file as its entry point (that is, `main`).